 This tiny little gem sits in Lake Huron, between Michigan’s Upper and Lower peninsulas.
 It may be small in size, measuring under four square miles, but its reputation is huge.
 With no motorized vehicles allowed, it draws people from all over the world, eager to disconnect from modern life.
-Explore natural wonders like the limestone Arch Rock formation, travel by horse carriages and bicycles, step back in time at Fort Mackinac, rock gently in a chair on the majestic Grand Hotel porch, and savor freshly-made fudge.
+Explore natural wonders like the limestone Arch Rock formation.
+Travel exclusively on foot and by horse carriages and bicycles.
+Step back in time at Fort Mackinac.
+Rock gently in a chair on the majestic Grand Hotel porch.
+Definitely don’t leave the island until you’ve savored some of its freshly-made fudge.
 There is so much to do on Mackinac, not to mention the simple pleasure of doing nothing.
-Be sure to watch the sun rise above the Mackinac Bridge in the morning and drop back down in the eve from Sunset Rock.
+Be sure to watch the sun rise above the Mackinac Bridge in the morning and drop back down in the evening from Sunset Rock.

 The Motor City